Good and Bad Medical Record Documentation: From Claims Management to Optimal Patient Care Outcomes

 Baptist Hospital of Miami

-Mark J. Hauser, M.D., FACP, FCCP, has indicated that neither he nor his spouse/partner has relevant financial relationships with commercial interest companies, and he will not include off-label or unapproved product usage in his presentation or discussion.
+Mark J. Hauser, M.D., FACP, FCCP, faculty of this educational activity, has no relevant financial relationships with ineligible companies* to disclose and has indicated that the presentation or discussion will not include off-label or unapproved product usage.

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.

 Baptist Health South Florida designates this enduring material for a maximum of 1 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 - 1.00 Florida Board of Respiratory Therapy

 This site is supported on the most recent stable releases of the following browsers:

 This site is supported on the following mobile devices: